alphagov/govwifi-tech-docs/source/documentation/set_up.md

 The GovWifi admin platform lets you manage your GovWifi environment by allowing you to:

+- Find the connection details for the GovWifi RADIUS servers
-- Add and remove IP addresses
+- Add the IP addresses of your authenticators
-- Add team members
-- Edit team members permissions
+- Manage your team members and their permissions
+- Find key performance metrics
 - Get help and support
-- Find key performance metrics
-- Sign and upload your GovWifi agreement
-- Find the connection details for the GovWifi RADIUS servers

 ## Step 1 - Create a new wifi installation